tiagomiguelcs/Froggy/README.md

 ### Building an Authentication API
 An authentication API should include services to signup users, perform server-side authentication and logout procedures.
-These services can be easly implemented using **<span style="color:#adc03a"> froggy's:frog:</span>** implementations of [JWT](https://jwt.io/) and [SQLite3](https://www.sqlite.org/index.html):
+These services can be easly implemented using **<span style="color:#adc03a"> froggy's :frog: </span>** implementations of [JWT](https://jwt.io/) and [SQLite3](https://www.sqlite.org/index.html):

 ```python
 # auth.py